-I'm A Celebrity: Matt Hancock's West Suffolk constituents air their views
+I'm A Celebrity: Matt Hancock's Suffolk constituents air their views

 - Published

-Former health secretary Matt Hancock has announced he will be joining the cast of ITV show I'm A Celebrity...
+Former Health Secretary Matt Hancock has announced he will be joining the cast of ITV show I'm A Celebrity...
 Get Me Out of Here!
-He has been suspended as a Conservative MP as a result, but what are the thoughts of his West Suffolk constituents?
+He has been suspended as a Conservative MP as a result, and has defended his decision to appear on the reality television show, but what are the thoughts of his West Suffolk constituents?

 'He should be fixing problems'

-"I'm absolutely outraged," says Richard Patey, reacting to Mr Hancock swapping Westminster for eating bugs - and various animal parts - in the Australian jungle.
+"I'm absolutely outraged," says Richard Patey, reacting to Mr Hancock swapping the House of Commons for eating bugs - and various other animal parts - in the Australian jungle.

-The 42-year-old, who lives in Red Lodge, says: "He's supposed to be serving as my local MP.
+The 42-year-old, who lives in Red Lodge, says: "He's supposed to be serving as my MP.

 "Given the complete mess he and his party have got this country in, he should be in Westminster and his constituency to fix all the problems were are now facing, and not attention-seeking on national TV."